gcornetta/self-parking-car/README.md

 ## Roadmap
 Software:
-1. improve the car fitness function.
-2. improve the car genetic algorithm.
-3. improve the `electron` user interface using UI framweworks such as [Photon](http://photonkit.com) or [Svelte](https://svelte.dev).
-4. improve the mobile app user interface.
+1. improve the mobile app user interface.
-5. add more commands to the voice interface.
+2. add more commands to the voice interface.
-6. improve simulator graphics using `three.js`
-7. add a Lidar user interface

 3D Printing:
 1. improve the chassis.